Storm Colloms

 Through seeing how changes in the input physics effect the resulting parameters of black hole mergers, these

 population synthesis simulations can help constrain the uncertainties of binary evolution.
-My work invovles using a type of machine learning called a normalising flow
+I use a type of machine learning called a normalising flow

 to emulate population synthesis models and rapidly evaluate the outcomes of many simulated